Lin Yun-ju: 2019–2021

-2022–2024
+2022–2026

 In 2022, Lin claimed the men's singles title at the WTT Contender Zagreb, defeating China's Xiang Peng in the final.
 He also reached the final at the WTT Contender Almaty, where he lost to Germany's Ruwen Filus in a tightly contested seven-game match.
 In 2023, Lin once again defeating Xiang Peng to win the men's singles title at WTT Contender Almaty.
 That year, he also secured three medals at the 2023 Asian Championships and added two more medals at the Asian Games, further proving his strength on the international stage.
 Lin achieved a major milestone by winning his first WTT Champions title in Frankfurt, with an impressive series of victories over Patrick Franziska, Benedikt Duda, Tomokazu Harimoto, Wang Chuqin, and Ma Long.

 At the 2024 World Team Championships, Lin competed as the highest-ranked player on the Chinese Taipei men's team.
 The team defeated Sweden to qualify for the 2024 Summer Olympics.
 In the quarterfinals, they surprised many by sweeping Germany 3–0, but later lost to France in the semifinals.
 With this result, the team matched its best finish in the event, first reached in 2014.
 Lin went on to compete in three events at the 2024 Summer Olympics, but despite high hopes, he was knocked out in the quarterfinals of all three.
+In late 2024, he helped the national team achieve a runner-up finish in the men's team event at the Asian Championships.

+He secured a silver medal in men's doubles alongside Kao Cheng-jui at the 2025 World Championships in Doha.
+However, Lin did not win another singles title throughout 2024 and 2025.
+In January 2026, Lin ended a 798-day singles title drought by defeating South Korea's Jang Woo-jin in straight games to win the WTT Champions Doha, a victory that re-established his position as one of the premier competitors in the sport.
+Just one month later, at the Singapore Smash, he secured a runner-up finish after having an incredible run.

 Personal life

 Lin was born in Yuanshan, Yilan County, Taiwan.
 He graduated from Taipei Municipal Nei-Hu Vocational High School and is currently studying at Fu Jen Catholic University.
+Venturing into sports ownership, Lin became a co-owner of the Princeton Revolution in the U.S.-based Major League Table Tennis in November 2024.